tikael1011/leetcodejava/README.md

 Planning to group by problem type/methods, like math, DP, DFS, Bit manipulation, Sorting.
 But there is a problem that one problem may contain multi labels.
 But at least the difficulty does not matter that much.

+I bought leetcode subscription and that's why I have access to the locked questions, yet I will not them public.